Lane Thomas Player Props: Nationals vs. Royals

-On Saturday, Lane Thomas (.643 slugging percentage in past 10 games, including four home runs) and the Washington Nationals face the Kansas City Royals, whose starting pitcher will be Brady Singer.
-First pitch is at 4:10 PM ET.
+On Sunday, Lane Thomas (.610 slugging percentage in past 10 games, including three home runs) and the Washington Nationals face the Kansas City Royals, whose starting pitcher will be Daniel Lynch.
+First pitch is at 2:10 PM ET.

-In his most recent game, he notched a home run while going 1-for-5 against the Royals.
+He had a one-hit performance in his most recent game (1-for-4) against the Royals.

 Lane Thomas Game Info & Props vs. the Royals